Treats for Success

 The gingerbread man is always a favorite so we start by reading Gingerbread Man book and then we read:

 We also got together with our third grade STEM buddies and came up with a plan to get the gingerbread man safely across the river.
 The students had to come up with a design and tell us what materials they needed to make their boats.
 We came back the next day and tested our boats by placing them in a baby pool of water.
 The students took turns placing their boats in the pool and blowing them across the pool.
-We had an awesome discussion about why they thought certain boats make it across and others sank.
+We had an awesome discussion about why they thought certain boats made it across and others sank.

 Another fun activity to do with treats is decorating an ice cream cone as a Christmas tree.
 Just pick up cans of green frosting and have the students use popsicle sticks to frost a cone.
 You can use different candies to decorate the trees.
 We put our trees on white styrofoam plates and made a little snow village using large marsh mellows, pretzels and m&ms for snowmen and small candy canes for sleds.
 Some students placed grammy bears on the sleds.
 We sprinkled powdered sugar for snow.